OceanOSdev/mycc/README.md

 # Com S 440 Compiler Project

 ## How to build
-To build the project, simply run `make`.
+To build the project and documentation, simply run `make`.
 To remove generated files, run `make clean`.
-For convenience, to build the latex documentation, you can run `make docs`.
+For convenience, to build just the latex documentation, you can run `make docs`.

 ## Part 0 Features
 - [x] README entry for part 0